abhinandan0y/learn-to-develop-ai-model/modelPhone2.md

 # Get input and output details
 input_details = interpreter.get_input_details()
 output_details = interpreter.get_output_details()

-# Define the same tokenizer used during training
-tokenizer = Tokenizer(num_words=10000)
-# Normally you'd need to load the tokenizer's state that was used during training.
-# Here, we'll fit it again on the training data for simplicity, but it may not be the exact same.
-sentences = [" ".join(movie_reviews.words(fileid)) for fileid in movie_reviews.fileids()]
-tokenizer.fit_on_texts(sentences)

 # Function to preprocess user input
 def preprocess_input(user_input):